AlexKontorovich/PrimeNumberTheoremAnd/README.md

 # PrimeNumberTheoremAnd

-This project has a blueprint, which is available at <https://AlexKontorovich.github.io/PrimeNumberTheoremAnd/web/>
+This project has a blueprint, which is available at <https://AlexKontorovich.github.io/PrimeNumberTheoremAnd/web/>.
+It requires [plasTeX](https://plastex.github.io/plastex/) and can be built using `make blueprint`.

 # Use of LaTeX inside Lean